alexandre-alves/ddocs/README.md

-# Antora GitHub Pages Demo
+# Antora GitHub Pages Demo ddocs.duckdns.org       LOL

 This shows how to use GitHub Actions to build and publish GitHub Pages using [Antora](https://antora.org).